Why This Matters

 Rupert’s Valley, St. Helena

 A forgotten graveyard of freedom seekers.
 Between 1840 and 1872, over 25,000 Africans were "liberated" from illegal slave ships by the British Royal Navy and brought to Rupert’s Valley.
 Many died in quarantine and were buried in unmarked graves.
+In 2006, their remains were discovered during airport construction—alongside artifacts of trauma and resilience.
+Rupert’s Valley is now a sacred site of remembrance, evidence of lives stolen and struggles endured.

 We remember them not as victims—but as ancestors.